Our Permanent Collection

 For more information on donating objects please contact Roanne Wilcox, Curator of Collections & Exhibitions, at 203.977.6543.

-19th and 20th Century European & American Fine Art
+19th & 20th Century European & American Fine Art

 The Stamford Museum’s collection of fine art includes paintings, sculptures, prints, photographs, and mixed media artworks from the 19th and 20th centuries, with a special emphasis on the years 1900-1965.
 The Collection’s founding core is the Herman Shulman Collection, formally donated in 1961.
 This collection of American Social Realists includes works by Guy Pène du Bois, Reginald Marsh, Milton Avery, Raphael Soyer, Robert Gwathmey, Max Weber, and Arnold Blanch.